Tambua-WomenInTech-Blog/womenintechblog/content/blog/writing-a-blog/index.md

 ---
 title: "Writing a Blog"
 date: 2022-01-14T12:47:55+03:00
-hero: /womenintechblogdev/images/hero/arthur-ken/writing-a-blog/hero.jpeg
+image: "images/hero/arthur-ken/writing-a-blog/hero.jpeg"
-excerpt: "This post details the step by step guidelines on how to add a new blog."
+summary: "This post details the step by step guidelines on how to add a new blog."
-authors:
- - Arthur Ken
+author: "Arthur Ken"
 draft: false
 ---

-# Clone
+## Clone

 If you are working on this project for the first time follow the below steps.